Squeezed Attention: Accelerating Long Context Length LLM Inference: Algorithm

 where $N_j$ is the number of keys in cluster $j$ and $C_j$ is the cluster centroid for cluster $j$.
 This allows us to assess the average importance of the tokens in cluster $i$.
 If the average importance of a cluster is above a desired threshold, we load in the keys for that cluster and perform exact attention computation; otherwise, we avoid loading and performing computation with these keys.

 Using the Softmax estimate $S_i$, instead of $qC_i^\top$, as an importance metric for each cluster provides an easy method to control the number of important keys retrieved from each attention head.
 As outlined in Appendix \ref{appendix:skewness}, some attention heads have a more balanced distribution of attention scores, resulting in a larger number of important keys, while others have a more skewed distribution, indicating only a few important keys.
 Ideally, we want to retrieve more keys from heads with a larger number of important keys.
 Since Softmax values are normalized to sum to 1, we can apply a single \textit{global} threshold across all layers and attention heads to achieve this.
 This allows us to automatically retrieve more keys from heads with balanced attention score distributions, where more $S_i$ values exceed the threshold; and fewer keys from heads with skewed distributions, where fewer $S_i$ values exceed the threshold.
 This approach eliminates the need for manually configuring the number of keys to retrieve for each head.
 Once we choose the threshold to achieve the desired sparsity level, it is kept throughout the prefill and generation stages.
+Details about the calibration procedure for the global threshold are provided in Appendix \ref{appendix:calibration}.